Avatarchik/Battle-Arena-Game/README.md

     Dev Team
 </p>
 <br/>
-In the fifth semester of my bachelor studies at the Beuth University of Applied Sciences classmates and I developed a game with Unity Engine and c# called Submarine.
-For this project we had 3 weeks for the developing.
-The gameplay is simple, like in the game Space Invaders, enemies are floating down from the top trying to hit the player.
-The Player has to shoot the enemies to achieve points.
+In the fifth semester of my bachelor studies at the Beuth University of Applied Sciences classmates and I developed a game with Unity Engine and C# called Battle Arena.
+For this project we had 11 weeks for the developing.
 <br/><br/>
 <p align="center">
     <img src="./doc/01_MainMenu.png"  width="49%" height="49%">